-New to the gallery Dawn Hajittofi delights us with her abstract painterly white earthenware ceramics.
-Each one tells a story through markmaking and colour, they are an exuberant expression of a life waiting to make.
+Dawn Hajittofi delights us with her abstract painterly white earthenware ceramics.
+Each one tells a story through mark-making and colour, an exuberant expression of creativity in clay.